 - A small pinch of sea salt

-- 250 g rigatoni pasta (dry weight)
+- 250 g linguine (roughly 8.8 ozs or 3 cups ) (dry weight)

 - Cook the pasta according to the packet instructions.

-- Pour in the cream then add the cheese, stir and leave to simmer for about 5 minutes, stirring occasionally.Add the salt and pepper.Add about 30 ml of water from the pasta to the mushroom sauce, stir until it is incorporated into the cream then turn down the heat.
+- Pour in the cream then add the cheese, stir and leave to simmer for about 5 minutes, stirring very occasionally.Add about 30 ml of cooking water from the pasta to the mushroom sauce, stir until it is incorporated into the cream then turn down the heat.

 - Drain the pasta, then add it to the mushroom sauce.
 Add the parsley and pine nuts and stir.Check the seasoning.